nic0michael/TDD-training/README.md

 2. Always remember the "**Single Responsibility Rule" of SOLID principles**
 3. Let each Class do one thing only and deas it well
 4. AND each method also does one thing only and does it well
-5. For me to understand how to use the classes in a project look at the Unit Tests
+5. For one to understand how to use the classes in a project then look at the Unit Tests

 ## Working with Spring Boot Micro-services do these things:
 1. Let the Controller Classes **not have DATA CHANGING LOGIC that is RETURN WHAT YOU GET**